verbb/formie/docs/developers/custom-field.md

 # Custom Field

-You can add your own custom fields to be compatible with Formie by using the provided events.
+You can add your own fields to Formie in two ways: register a full Formie field type, or register an adapter for the built-in **Custom Field** field type when you want to expose a Craft field through Formie.

+Use a full Formie field when you own the complete field behaviour.
+Use a Custom Field adapter when you want one Formie field type to bridge to a Craft field or plugin-provided Craft field with explicit support for front-end rendering, value handling, exports, integrations and GraphQL.

+## Register a Formie field type

+Register a Formie field type when the field should appear as its own item in the form builder palette.

 ```php
 use modules\ExampleField;